Gitphin/nvim-configuration/README.md

+# Neovim Config

-My NeoVim settings, will keep adding to it as I get more comfortable using it and exploring stuff
+These are my nvim settings, I will keep adding to it as I get more comfortable using it and exploring stuff I like.